The Actor (2025 film): Filming

 Principal photography was originally scheduled to start in Los Angeles on September 6, 2021, but was pushed back to mid-January 2022.

 Filming began in Budapest, Hungary in November 2022, and wrapped in April 2023.

 Music

 The film score is composed by Richard Reed Parry.

 Release

 Donald E. Westlake's novel Memory was republished with the same title of the film, The Actor, on January 28, 2025.
 The film was released theatrically by Neon on March 14, 2025.
 It made $20,941 from 23 theaters in its first weekend.

+Reception

+On review aggregator Rotten Tomatoes, 78% of 32 critics gave the film a positive review; the website's critical consensus reads: "Blending classical storytelling with a bold, experimental style, The Actor offers an intellectually rich exploration of identity and memory for those open to its enigmatic, artful rhythm."
+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 13 critics, indicating "generally favorable" reviews.